CycloneDX/cyclonedx-python/docs/usage.rst

                                [--categories <categories>] [-d]
                                [--pypi-mirror <url>]
                                [--pyproject <file>] [--mc-type <type>]
-                               [project-directory]
+                               [<project-directory>]

     Build an SBOM from Pipenv manifest.

     The options and switches mimic the respective ones from Pipenv CLI.

     positional arguments:
-      project-directory     The project directory for Pipenv (default: current working directory) Unlike Pipenv tool, there is no auto-detection in this very tool.
-Please provide the actual directory that contains `Pipfile` and `Pipfile.lock`
+      <project-directory>   The project directory for Pipenv
+                            (default: current working directory)
+                            Unlike Pipenv tool, there is no search-up in this very tool.
+Please provide the actual directory that contains `Pipfile` and `Pipfile.lock` file.

     options:
       -h, --help            show this help message and exit